sriramrokkam/k8s-training/docker/solutions/Solution_exercise_2.md

-# Solution to optional Exercise 4 - Dockerfiles Extended: Multi-stage build
+# Solution to Exercise 2 - Dockerfiles Extended: Multi-stage build

 In this exercise, you will create a Dockerfile consisting of two stages.
-Within a build stage you will compile a go-based web app.
-Next, copy the binary to run stage, which consists of a minimal set of libs only. (and yes, you could also link everything statically and have an image with the binary only).
+Within a *build* stage you will compile a go-based web app.
+Next, copy the binary to the *run* stage, which consists of a minimal set of libs only. (and yes, you could also link everything statically and have an image with the binary only).

 The app is a simple webserver providing view and edit functionality for "wiki pages" and is based on this [tutorial](https://golang.org/doc/articles/wiki/).
 It serves on port 8080, renders web pages based on templates parsed from files and can persist pages on the filesystem.